Cirkit Designer Logo

 Introduction

-The 3 Watt White Star LED Breakout Board by Keyes (Part ID: 3 Watt White Star LED Breakout Board) is a high-power LED module designed for efficient and bright illumination.
+The 3 Watt White Star LED Breakout Board by Keyes is a high-power LED module designed for efficient and bright illumination.
 This breakout board simplifies the integration of a 3 Watt white LED into various projects by providing easy-to-use solder pads or pin headers for power and control connections.
-It is ideal for applications requiring high-intensity lighting, such as flashlights, photography lighting, architectural lighting, and DIY electronics projects.
+Its compact design and high brightness make it ideal for applications such as DIY lighting, photography, architectural lighting, and hobby electronics.

 Explore Projects Built with 3 Watt White Star LED Breakout Board